Republic of Vietnam Airborne Division: 1969-71

 On 1 May 1970 as part of Operation Toan Thang 43 (Total Victory), an early phase of the Cambodian Campaign, the 3rd Airborne Brigade together with other US forces crossed into Kampong Cham Province of Cambodia.
 The Airborne played a significant role in the campaign, with battalions participating in most of the individual operations and finding significant caches of supplies, alongside being the sole force dropped behind enemy lines to cut-off a potential retreat.

 From 8 February to 25 March 1971 the 2nd Airborne Battalion and the 3rd Airborne Brigade Headquarters and the 3rd Airborne Battalion participated in Operation Lam Son 719.
 The two battalions developed firebases along Route 9 in Laos to serve as tripwires for any PAVN advance into the zone of the ARVN incursion.
 On 23 February the PAVN began shelling the 3rd Battalion's Fire Support Base 31.
-Airborne Division commander General Đống had opposed stationing his elite paratroopers in static defensive positions and felt that his men's usual aggressiveness had been stifled.
-Vicious PAVN anti-aircraft fire made reinforcement and resupply of the firebase impossible.
-General Đống then ordered elements of the 17th Armored Squadron to advance north from A Loui to reinforce the base.
+Airborne Division commander Đống had opposed stationing his elite paratroopers in static defensive positions and felt that his men's usual aggressiveness had been stifled.
+Vicious PAVN anti-aircraft fire made reinforcement and resupply of the firebase impossible. Đống then ordered elements of the 17th Armored Squadron to advance north from A Loui to reinforce the base.
 The armored force never arrived, due to conflicting orders that halted the armored advance several kilometers south of FSB 31.
 On 25 February the PAVN deluged the base with artillery fire and then launched a conventional armored/infantry assault.
 Smoke, dust, and haze precluded observation by an American forward air control (FAC) aircraft, which was flying above 4,000 ft to avoid anti-aircraft fire.
 When a U.S. Air Force F-4 Phantom jet was shot down in the area, the FAC left the area of the battle to direct a rescue effort for the downed aircraft crew, sealing the fate of the base.
 PAVN troops and tanks then overran the position, capturing the ARVN brigade commander in the process.
 FSB 31 was secured by the PAVN at an estimated cost of 250 killed, and 11 PT-76 and T-54 tanks destroyed.
 The Airborne had suffered 155 killed and over 100 captured. the 2nd Battalion at Fire Support Base 30 lasted only about one week longer.
 Although the steepness of the hill on which the base was situated precluded armored attack, the PAVN artillery bombardment was very effective.
-By 3 March the base's six 105mm and six 155mm howitzers had been put out of action.
+By 3 March the base's six 105 mm and six 155 mm howitzers had been put out of action.
 In an attempt to relieve the firebase, ARVN armor and infantry of the 17th Cavalry moved out to save their comrades.
 Following the conclusion of the operation the Airborne were kept in I Corps instead of returning to their base in Saigon, presumably to prevent them spreading stories of the losses suffered in the operation.